Table of Contents

 Pros

-- Five providers — pick the credential model that fits (OAuth for ChatGPT Plus / Claude Max, API keys for raw API access, CLI shellout for
+- Eight providers: pick the credential model that fits (OAuth for ChatGPT Plus / Claude Max, API keys for raw API access, CLI shellout for

-- Single in-process runtime — no subprocess startup overhead, prompt caching is reused across phases that share an engine.
+anthropic-cli, Vertex for GCP, OpenAI-compatible for local/self-hosted models). - Single in-process runtime: no subprocess startup overhead, prompt caching is reused across phases that share an engine (Anthropic + Codex providers only).

 Cons

-- Provider lock-in to supported drivers — only the five drivers above are recognised; arbitrary custom CLIs are not pluggable as backends anymore.
+- Provider lock-in to supported drivers: only the eight drivers above are recognised; arbitrary custom CLIs are not pluggable as backends anymore.

-- Cost — LLM API calls still have token costs;
+- Cost: LLM API calls still have token costs; the

 When to use